When Windows Client or Server Agent is slow, use WinDbg to catch thread info:

 - If you are running 64-bit Windbg, run '!wow64exts.sw' first

-- Type 'kb' then '~*kb' and then '!analyze -v' to get thread info.
-Save the output.
+- Type 'kb' then '~*kb' to get thread info

 - Type '.dump /ma c:\temp\crash.dmp', to create dump.
 The dump file will be created under c:\temp.
 If the folder doesn't exist, please change the path.
 Zip the dump file and keep it, in case we need to retrieve more info from the dump.